 - Step 4: Switch sides and do it again for a couple of times (5 is great for beginners)

 Modified Bicycle Crunch

-The modified bicycle crunch is great because it targets posture-relevant muscles.
+The modified bicycle crunch is a great core exercise because it targets posture-relevant core muscles.
 It is great for maintaining balance as well.